TN 7 (07-04)

 2. Appeals Council review level

-The Attorney Fee Branch (AFB) within the Office of Disability Adjudication and Review (ODAR), Office of Appellate Operations, reviews fee petitions and authorizes fees in cases the Appeals Council resolved.
+The Attorney Fee Branch (AFB) within the Office of Analytics, Review, and Oversight (OARO), Office of Appellate Operations, reviews fee petitions and authorizes fees in cases the Appeals Council resolved.

 3. Examples - claimant appeals hearing decision